 Policy 2b requires development is designed to minimise emissions.
-This is welcome as a policy but raises questions.
-How will the Planning Authority know that a development has been designed to reduce emissions?
+This is welcome but raises questions.
+How will the Planning Authority know that a development has been designed to minimise emissions?
 Will the developer be expected to provide a report or evaluation as part of a planning application?
-If so, this should be made more explicit as a requirement.
+If so, we suggest this should be made explicit as a requirement and a condition of planning approval in the NPF4 draft.

 Policy 2c states a presumption against approving development proposals that will generate significant emissions.
-This is also welcome but the wording needs refining to reduce ambiguity and inconsistent interpretation (for example, what is meant by 'significant' emissions?).
+This is also welcome, but we recommend that more clarity is provided for interpreting what is to be understood by 'significant emissions' to avoid ambiguity and inconsistent interpretation.
+That additional detail could be provided in guidance.

 As more renewable energy development options come forward, planners need to know which proposals are likely to generate the least or no 'significant' emissions and use this information as a transparent and logical way to approve schemes or not.
 To aid this process they need to receive accurate estimates of emissions from carbon rich soils and peatlands associated with a proposed development.
 An emissions assessment should be a clear requirement for planning proposals.
 At present applicants for onshore wind use the carbon calculator to estimate emissions but this needs to be updated in light of improved understanding on how peatlands function and the ways that energy infrastructure can drain peatlands, turning them from being carbon stores into sources of carbon emissions.
-(Please see response to question 51).
+(Please see response to question 51.)

 Under Policy 2c national developments and major or EIA development will require a whole life assessment of greenhouse gas emissions.
 This is welcome but will the Scottish Government favour an assessment methodology to ensure there is consistency in evaluating planning applications for fairness and transparency?
 The carbon calculator assessment methodology requires updating to reflect the science on the extent of drainage impacts infrastructure has on peatlands.
-These updates should include calculating a whole-life assessment.
+Perhaps these updates could include calculating a whole-life assessment.

-We suggest revisiting the wording of Policy 2c (Where significant emissions are likely (even as minimised) in relation to national decarbonisation pathways but the planning authority is minded to grant consent, emissions off-setting measures may be considered including nature-based solutions').
+We suggest revisiting the wording of Policy 2c ('Where significant emissions are likely (even as minimised) in relation to national decarbonisation pathways but the planning authority is minded to grant consent, emissions off-setting measures may be considered including nature-based solutions').
 As drafted, it potentially undermines Policy 2b.
 If offsetting is an option for 'significant' emissions, then a developer may give less consideration to how emissions can be reduced through design (Policy 2a).
 We suggest making the priority order of these policies clear.
 That is, development has to be designed to reduce emissions as far as possible.
 Offsetting being an available option for those emissions that cannot be reduced or eliminated by design.
 Developers should be asked to evidence their approach to design and account for how emissions have been reduced as much as possible.
 For those emissions that cannot be reduced, developers should be asked to provide a credible offsetting plan.